ldpercy/year-clock/task/lightning theme.md

 Extras, thoughts
 ----------------

-I'm getting pretty close to wrapping this, but there are a bunch of little extras and improvements I want at this point.
+I'm getting pretty close to wrapping this, but there are a bunch of little extras and improvements I want to make note of at this point.
 Most of these I'm happy to do as a follow up tasks:

 * Truncated weeks at the start/end of year need to have their labels customized (shrunk) or taken off entirely
-* **Really** want to add more info into the clock body bottom corners - week number, day name/number, etc. Need to improve week calcs for this though.
+* **Really** want to add more info into the bottom corners of the lightning theme - week number, day name/number, etc. Need to improve week calcs for this though.
 * For very small sectors like year-days it would probably be sufficient to draw quadrilaterals with straight lines rather than proper arcs.
 Really unlikely that the difference would be noticed, and maybe a bit lighter.
 * Would love to remove the old dedicated month sector and label methods
 * See if any of the CSS blend properties work in SVG - multiple uses, nice effects
 * See if on-face labels can be moved behind their sectors to improve hover effect - could use CSS blend if available
-* Improve label and sector formatting and titles (noted above)
 * The dedicated drawDateLabel and drawYearLabel functions need to be sorted out - some of the old clocks are using drawDateLabel which has positioning logic and it's a bit confusing, need to clear up.
 Something more general would be better.
+* Add a 'last day of period' for more user-friendly output of date ranges

+### Improve label and sector formatting and titles (noted above)

+I've gone ahead and done this, now just have two formatting functions - formatSectorTitle and formatLabel.
+It's an improvement in most ways, but it makes setting default and override formatters more difficult as the functions are all-or-nothing.
+Will have to see if there's a better technique than a switch that would allow for overrides.